May is National Masturbation Month.

 Yet, the topic of masturbation is consistently mentioned in all the groups of students with whom I’ve worked.
 Students often ask if it is okay.
 Silence from adults communicates stigma to our young people: masturbation is shameful and taboo.
 So, young people learn not to talk about it.
 They hide their questions and behavior from the adults who love and care for them.
 Our children develop unhealthy attitudes about the ways their bodies work and feel during puberty.

 How did this occur?
-Well, 100 years ago, the “experts” devised all sorts of recommendations to prevent infants, children, and adolescents from touching their genitals.
+Well, 100 years ago, the “experts” devised all sorts of devices and sex education recommendations to prevent infants, children, and adolescents from touching their genitals.
 Masturbation was considered ruinous and deviant.
 This teaching changed in the 50s when parents were taught that they should NOT tell their children not to masturbate, but weren’t told what to say and do instead.
 These parents were still hung-over from the actions and attitudes of their own parents, and many communicated their anxiety about masturbation anyway.

 So, what do we really know about masturbation?